 - ¾ lb spaghetti (or pasta of your choice)

 - 1 ½ cups frozen peas

-- Extra virgin olive oil (I use this Private Reserve Greek extra virgin olive oil)
+- Extra virgin olive oil (I use Private Reserve Greek extra virgin olive oil)

 - 1 red bell pepper, cored and cut into thin strips

 - 6 garlic cloves, minced